jessica-versaw/jessica-versaw.github.io/_posts/2016-08-03-London Post 1.markdown

 tags: Londontown
 ---

 This blog is probably going to be ugly until I get back to the States, as I doubt I'll have time to put a theme in place.
-But I know there are just loads of you starving for more information about my time abroad (...Or just my family, it's fine.), so I figured I'd use my blog to keep tabs on things.
+But I know there are just loads of you starving for more information about my time abroad (...Or just my family, it's fine -- though I creep on _a lot_ of people's blogs that I barely associate with, so who knows), so I figured I'd use my blog to keep tabs on things.

 # London, Day -3 #